FAQs

 Do you offer in-person sessions?

 Not, at this time.
+I occasionally have in-person group offerings.

 How does online therapy work?